Can I apply for a Firth Finance loan?

-We always recommend that customers voluntarily increase their repayment amounts if they can in order to settle their debt as quickly as possible.
+We always recommend that customers voluntarily increase their repayment amounts if they can in order to settle their debt as quickly as is affordable.

 Why should I choose Firth Finance?

-For over 50 years Firth Finance has provided home credit in Northern Ireland.
+Firth Finance has provided home credit in Northern Ireland since 1971.
 We are a leading doorstep lender in Belfast and indeed across the province.

 Our company is fully authorised and regulated by the Financial Conduct Authority to trade as a responsible lender with family values and morals, making sure our customers always come first.